 Waltons New School of Music

 John founded Waltons New School of Music with his wife Aideen Walton in September 1994.
-Coming from a musical family (his mother was a concert pianist and his grandfather and great-grandfather were both composers), his main instrument is viola, but although ‘classically’ trained he has always felt that different music genres have much to offer each other.
+He comes from a musical family (his mother was a concert pianist and his grandfather and great-grandfather were both composers), and his main instrument is viola, but although ‘classically’ trained he has always felt that different music genres have much to offer each other.
 For this reason, the New School’s approach embraces musical diversity, and students are encouraged to engage with music genres outside their main focus.
-John also directs the Waltons World Masters Series and Waltons Music for Schools Competition.
+John also founded and directs the Waltons World Masters Series and Waltons Music for Schools Competition.

 Read a profile of John in the Sunday Tribune.

-Josephine has worked with the New School since 1995.
+Josephine has worked with the New School as our senior administrator since 1995.
 She has an encyclopedic memory of names and faces, and there isn’t a past or present student who doesn’t know her.
 Josephine is also an accomplished pianist and organist.

 Dave hails from south Dublin, but his musical pursuits have led him far and wide.
 He holds a BMus degree from Berklee College of Music in Boston, where he studied with such world-renowned musicians and composers as John Lockwood and Joseph Smith, and also holds a diploma in Jazz Performance from the Guildhall School of Music in London.
 Dave has performed and recorded with a vast and varied array of artists.
 He has completed two successful European tours with Gavin Friday and has also performed with Sinéad O’Connor, Sarah Brightman, Jeff Ramsey (Al Jarreau Group), Dick Evans (formerly of the Virgin Prunes), Sarah Brindell, Honor Heffernan, the Young European Strings, Stambandet (a Scandinavian folk group) and many more.
 He was one of the founding members of the established New England jazz ensemble 3D4tet, and he has had many successful international tours including the Balkans, where he led his own jazz quartet and brought together top jazz musicians from Macedonia, Croatia and Serbia.
 Dave has performed widely in Ireland, and he was chosen to represent Ireland at the IASJ (International Association of Schools of Jazz) conference and concert in London.
-He has extensive experience as a music educator both in the US and Ireland, and he also teaches double bass and bass guitar at the New School, as well as directing our two Jazz Ensembles, and he coordinates our Outreach Programme.
+He has extensive experience as a music educator both in the US and Ireland, and in addition to his work as an administrator and coordinator of our Outreach Programme, he also teaches double bass and bass guitar at the New School, as well as directing our two Jazz Ensembles.

 Originally from Co.
 Mayo, Sarah graduated with a BA in Music and Sociology and a BMus from University College Dublin before moving to Leeds to complete a Masters in Music and Management.
 She has had a passion for music from a young age, with a particular interest in somewhat unusual percussion, joining a handbell ringing choir as a child and a number of Javanese Gamelan ensembles while studying in Dublin.
 While at the University of Leeds, Sarah volunteered at Leeds Music Hub, the focal point of music education and performance in Leeds, and also set up her own Gamelan group, teaching the tradition to students with varied musical backgrounds as well as performing with the University of York’s Gamelan Sekar Petak.
 In addition to her work as an administrator at the New School (she also coordinates Waltons World Masters Series concerts), Sarah is currently a member of the National Concert Hall Gamelan Orchestra.